jayanthkoushik/shplot-old/docs/shplot.profiles.md

 Profile classes are thin wrappers around subsets of `matplotlib` parameters.
-Once instantiated, they can be used to generate a dictionary which can be used to update `matplotlib.rcParams`.
+Once instantiated, they can be used to generate a dictionary, which can be used to update `matplotlib.rcParams`.

 Profile classes have a dataclass-like interface.
 All attributes are exposed as properties, and can be set either at initialization (as